janouwehand/securescanning/README.md

 # Intro

 This repository contains the proof-of-concept (PoC) for my thesis on a privacy preserving document life-cycle.
-You van find the thesis here: https://cs.ou.nl/members/hugo/supervision/2023-jan.ouwehand-msc-thesis.pdf
+You can find the thesis here: https://cs.ou.nl/members/hugo/supervision/2023-jan.ouwehand-msc-thesis.pdf

 The PoC consists of three parts:
 1. The Multi-Function Printer (MFP) mock, that 'digitizes' a PDF, applies encryption to it, and submits it to an SMTP server.
 It communicates with the smartphone (application) for exchanging the public key.